The Azuchi Screens

 Alessandro Valignano's book on the Tenshō Embassy, Dialogue on the mission of the Japanese ambassadors to Rome, and the things observed in Europe throughout the journey is published in Italian.
 Tomoko Ota and Gen Aihara attend the reception to celebrate the publication in Chieti where Alessandro Valignano was born.

-Tomoko Ota conducts a research session at the Biblioteca Apostolica Vaticana (BAV) checking the inventory of Barberini's assets and finds a description of "screens consist of four panels depicting cityscape on one side, and a map on the other", which roughly matches the profile of the Azuchi screens.
+Tomoko Ota conducted a research session at the Biblioteca Apostolica Vaticana (BAV) checking the inventory of Barberini's assets and found a description of "screens consist of four panels depicting cityscape on one side, and a map on the other", which roughly matches the profile of the Azuchi screens.

 Éliane Roux and Tomoko Ota hold a research session.
 This session focused on reviewing all aspects of previous research and determining paths for future research.
-In re-visiting previous materials, the strong possibility is discovered that the Azuchi screens were first placed in the Gallery of Cosmography (Galeria de Cosmographia).
-Past research had focused exclusively on the Gallery of Maps, (Galleria delle Carte Geografiche).
+In re-visiting previous materials, the strong possibility is discovered that the Azuchi screens were first placed in the Gallery of Cosmography (Galleria della Cosmografia), while past researches had focused exclusively on the Gallery of Maps, (Galleria delle Carte Geografiche).

 Éliane Roux visits multiple cities to investigate Philips Van Winghe’s sketches of the Azuchi screens, known as the only illustrative trace of both the screens and Azuchi Castle.
 Roux’s report traces the pedigree of these images in depth.